YuvrajSingh-mist/RL-Eval-Leaderboard/README.md

 - Network disabled (`network_mode="none"`).
 - Memory limit `512MiB`, CPU quota ~50% of one core, PIDs limit 50.
 - Process is wrapped with `timeout 300s`, `nice`, `ionice`, and `ulimit`.
-- Multi-file uploads are bundled and extracted into `/home/appuser`; your local imports like `import policy` will work when `policy.py` is uploaded alongside the main file.
 - The worker parses container logs and extracts the last valid JSON line.
 If no `score` is found or the process exits non-zero, the submission is marked failed with a helpful log tail.

 See `example_agents/q_learning.py` for a simple reference implementation.